BLACK AND WHITE MASTER PHOTOGRAPHER - ALTERNATIVE PRINTING ARTIST

 Black and white photography, combined with a passion for print making is my chosen outlet for creative expression.
 I love art in it's many different forms but when I was young I decided to focus on my efforts on on one path in order to obtain excellence through a lifetime of practice and discipline.

-In the early digital years, those of us who were discerning print makers realized the task of making fine art black and white prints was impossible due to ink dyes that quickly faded and had no tonal range.
-There was a hand full of us around the country who began addressing the problem by experimenting with variable densities of carbon pigment or simply put: different shades of gray.
-We replaced our color ink carts in the printers with black and white ink sets and the results were uncompromising quality where technology and traditional aesthetics became indistinguishable.
-Modern printers have addressed these problems and many are capable of delivering beautiful black and white prints.
-That said, just like any art form it takes years of dedication to become proficient in the the craft and at this point in my life I can see in my mind how the final photo will look before I ever set up the camera to take the shot.
+Simply put, I am a artist that makes my own inks.
+In the early digital years, those of us who were discerning print makers realized the art of making fine art black and white prints in the digital world was full of problematic compromise.
+Modern printers use colors to add contrast changes and are easily seen under a magnification loupe.
+I began experimenting with variable densities of carbon pigment or simply put: different shades of gray.
+First, a carrier fluid had to be formulated that would both, suspend the carbon and work well in the printer.
+My thoughts on this matter originated in the Carbon Transfer Process developed in the mid-1800's for the photographic carbon transfer print; considered by many to be the pinnacle dark room photographic print making process.
+In my opinion, my adaptation of this process concept for the modern world results in fine art black and white prints that will remain vibrant for several hundred years.
+This printmaking process demonstrates uncompromising quality where modern technology and traditional aesthetics become indistinguishable.
+That said, just like any art form it takes years of dedication to become proficient in any craft and at this point in my life, I can see in my mind how the final photo will look before I ever set up the camera to take the photograph.

 My work has been represented by fine galleries in Dallas, Kansas City, and Santa Fe.
-For the last four years I've had an exclusive representation with AfterImage Gallery in Dallas, Tx. and a collaborated agreement between AfterImage and Amazon Fine Art.
+For the last five years I've had exclusive representation through AfterImage Gallery in Dallas, Tx.
 Afterimage is one of the oldest galleries in America devoted to fine art photography.

 The camera manufacturer Canon has awarded some of my work shot in the National Park System and has licensed it for their purpose.